microsoft/mssql-scripter/doc/documentation_page.md

     export MSSQL_SCRIPTER_PASSWORD='ABC123'
     mssql-scripter -S localhost -d AdventureWorks -U sa

- ## Run your scripts using sqlcmd
+ ## Generate and run scripts
+ In this example you will generate a script, send it to a file, and execute the script.

+ Generate a script and send it to a file using mssql-scripter.
+    # script all the data to a file.
+    mssql-scripter -S localhost -d AdventureWorks -U sa --data-only > ./adventureworks-data.sql

  Now that you have generated a script for your database objects, you can execute the script using sqlcmd such as in the example below.

-    # script all the data to a file.
+    # execute the script from the file.
-    mssql-scripter -S localhost -d AdventureWorks -U sa --data-only > ./adventureworks-data.sql sqlcmd -S localhost -d AdventureWorks -U sa -i`./adventureworks-data.sql
+    sqlcmd -S localhost -d AdventureWorks -U sa -i`./adventureworks-data.sql

  You can find more details on using sqlcmd [here](https://docs.microsoft.com/en-us/sql/relational-databases/scripting/sqlcmd-use-the-utility).

+## Use mssql-scripter in the Cloud Shell
+You can use mssql-scripter in the Azure Cloud Shell to generate scripter for Azure SQL DB, Azure SQL DW, and SQL Server instances in Azure VMs.
+[Connect to the Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview?view=azure-cli-latest).
+Once connected, you can use mssql-scripter in the terminal as you would in a local terminal.